What is the Coffee Belt and Which Countries Belong to it?

 Yemen is the first country to start cultivating coffee for business purposes.
 Coffee is cultivated here in the spirit of tradition from centuries before.
 Grains are smaller and rather irregular I shape due to less precipitation.
 The lack of water also indicates it is produced using a dry process.

 Indonesia is made up of hundreds of islands and islets, the most famous of which are the larger ones: Sumatra, Java and Sulawesi.
 In the 17th century, Dutch colonists introduced the seedlings to Indonesia.
 Good coffee is worth the wait.
 At least that is what traders think with profits in mind and can sometimes store saplings for many-a-year.
-Surprisingly, this is, in fact, not a bad thing and the coffee usually possesses a unique flavour.
+Surprisingly, this is, in fact, not a bad thing and the coffee usually possesses a unique flavor.
 Coffee arrived to Vietnam with French missionaries who brought the plant with them.
 Today, Vietnam holds second place in the world, in terms of coffee production.
 This is mainly thanks to Robusta, which is cultivated to mix with Arabica coffee.
 The Philippines boasts the most expensive coffee in the world – civet coffee, which passes through the digestive tract of the civet.

 Which coffee should I choose?

 How do you find out which coffee is best suited to you?
 Other than tasting it, nothing will work.
 There are services which preselect a coffee rota, a simple subscription will have coffee sent to your home every month.
-Another option is to order a tasting pack which includes a variety of coffee depending on the place of origin and flavour profile.
+Another option is to order a tasting pack which includes a variety of coffee depending on the place of origin and flavor profile.
 Or, for those who are a fan of the extreme, you can quite easily grow coffee at home, so give it a try.